AeroCrafter123/SplashGo/README.md

 A smart handwashing robot that makes hygiene fun, efficient, and measurable for children.

-Notes: Files starting with test_vn.py are our hand recognition handwashing scoring program.
+Note: Files starting with *test_vn.py* are our hand recognition handwashing scoring program.

 ---